 How Pilates Developed – A Brief History

-Joseph Pilates was not a healthy child.
-He suffered with asthma and rickets.
+He was not a healthy child, and suffered with asthma and rickets.
 He worked hard to fortify his physical health.
 His studies included gymnastics, anatomy and the eastern practices of yoga and Tai Chi.

 He attached springs and pulleys to the infirmary beds to help rehabilitate injured soldiers with great success.
 These bed frames with springs attached were the first rudimentary versions of the Pilates equipment still in use today.

-Joseph moved to New York in the 1920s, where he continued to work and develop the exercise system and familiar Pilates equipment.
+Joseph moved to New York in the 1920s, where he and his wife, Clara, opened a “body-conditioning gym”.
+He continued to develop the exercise system and Pilates equipment familiar to us today.
 He called his system Contrology, a term that has now fallen out of use.
 We simply refer to it as Pilates.

 The Key Principles of Pilates

 The key principles of Pilates as set out by Joseph Pilates guides every session in the Notting hill studio; they are: Centring Breathing Concentration Control Precision and flow .

 Pilates called the very large group of muscles in the centre of the body – encompassing the abdomen, lower back, hips, and buttocks – the “powerhouse.”
 All energy for Pilates exercises is said to begin from the powerhouse and flow outward to the limbs.
 In other words, the Pilates technique asserts that physical energy exerted from the centre should coordinate movements of the extremities.

 Pilates felt that it was important to build a strong powerhouse in order to rely on it in daily living.
 Modern instructors call the powerhouse the “core”